 - 12.6 Tenants being temporarily decanted (as they wish to move to a new Council home on the Estate but a suitable home is not yet available) will be automatically issued one direct offer of suitable temporary housing usually 6-12 months before the date by which vacant possession is required.
 Direct offers may include temporary housing in another block or phase of the estate. - 12.7 The Council will discuss with you your preferences for temporary decanting and will aim, where possible, to accommodate these.
 However, where the Council considers it has made a reasonable offer taking these preferences into account, and a household does not accept this, they will be considered a permanent decant without the right to return.
-They will be given a high priority and approved to bid through the CBL scheme for a permanent home elsewhere. - 12.8 Tenants being permanently decanted away from the Estate will be given a high priority on the CBL scheme.
+They will be given a high priority and approved to bid through the CBL scheme for a permanent home elsewhere. - 12.8 When moving temporarily, a tenant will keep their original tenancy agreement and sign a temporary contractual agreement at the temporary decant property.

+Tenants housed temporarily will retain their secure tenancy rights until permanently rehoused. - 12.9 Tenants being permanently decanted away from the Estate will be given a high priority on the Choice Based Lettings (CBL) scheme.
 They may bid for suitable properties for a fixed period of 3-6 months depending on the scheme timeline and the date by which vacant possession is required.